-In light of the above, it is evident that, with the failure of member states to promptly provide the resources necessary for the implementation of its expanded mandate, UNAMIR may not be in a position, for about three months, to fully undertake the tasks entrusted to it by those resolutions.
-Meanwhile, the situation in Rwanda has continued to deteriorate and the killings of innocent civilians has not been stopped.
-Furthermore, the parties have not yet come to an agreement for a ceasefire in the talks under UNAMIR auspices, nor have they respected the ceasefire to which they agreed at the recent OAU summit in Tunis.

-In these circumstances, the Security Council may wish to consider the offer of the Government of France to undertake, subject to Security Council authorization, a French-commanded multinational operation in conjunction with other Member States, under Chapter VII of the Charter, to assure the security and protection of displaced persons and civilians at risk in Rwanda.
-Such an operation was one of the options envisaged in my letter of 29 April (S/1994/518) and a precedent exists for it in the United States-led operation (UNITAF) which was deployed in Somalia in December 1992.
-If the Security Council decides to authorize an operation on these lines, I consider it would be necessary for it to request the Governments concerned to commit themselves to maintain their troops in Rwanda until UNAMIR is brought up to the necessary strength to take over from the multinational force and the latter has created conditions in which a peace-keeping force operating under Chapter VI of the Charter would have the capacity to carry out its mandate.
-This would imply that the multinational force should remain deployed for a minimum period of three months.
+- 11. In the light of the above, it is evident that, with the failure of Member States to promptly provide the resources necessary for the implementation of its expanded mandate, UNAMIR may not be in a position, for about three months, to fully undertake the tasks entrusted to it by those resolutions.
+Meanwhile, the situation in Rwanda has continued to deteriorate and the killing of innocent civilians has not been stopped.
+Furthermore, the parties have not yet come to an agreement for a cease-fire in the talks under UNAMIR auspices, nor have they respected the cease-fire to which they agreed at the recent OAU summit in Tunis. - 12.
+In these circumstances, the Security Council may wish to consider the offer of the Government of France to undertake, subject to Security Council authorization, a French-commanded multinational operation in conjunction with other Member States, under Chapter VII of the Charter of the United Nations, to assure the security and protection of displaced persons and civilians at risk in Rwanda.
+Such an operation was one of the options envisaged in my letter of 29 April (S/1994/518) and a precedent exists for it in the United States-led operation Unified Task Force in Somalia (UNITAF) which was deployed in Somalia in December 1992.
+If the Council decides to authorize an operation on these lines, I consider it would be necessary for it to request the Governments concerned to commit themselves to maintain their troops in Rwanda until UNAMIR is brought up to the necessary strength to take over from the multinational force and the latter has created conditions in which a peace-keeping force operating under Chapter VI of the Charter would have the capacity to carry out its mandate.
+This would imply that the multinational force should remain deployed for a minimum period of three months. - 13.
 The activities of the multinational force and UNAMIR would be closely coordinated by the respective force commanders, who would take into account the fact that the former would be operating under Chapter VII of the Charter.
-UNAMIR would continue to fulfil, to the extent permitted by the resources made available to it, its mandated responsibilities in and around Kigali and at the airport.
+UNAMIR would continue to fulfil, to the extent permitted by the resources made available to it, its mandated responsibilities in and around Rigali and at the airport.
 It would also continue to assist in providing support for the delivery of humanitarian aid to accessible areas.
 During this period, UNAMIR would operate on the assumption that the parties will cooperate with the activities of the mission.
-However, in the event that the safety and security of UNAMIR personnel were to be jeopardized, I would immediately reassess the situation and make appropriate recommendations to the Security Council.

-It is self-evident that the efforts by the international community to restore stability in Rwanda, both by halting the genocide and by securing a ceasefire, are directed to a resumption of the Arusha peace process.
-In this connection, as the Council is aware, my new Special Representative for Rwanda, Mr. Shaharyar M. Khan, plans to take up his assignment shortly.

-I should be grateful, Mr. President, if you would bring the contents of this letter to the attention of the members of the Security Council.
+However, in the event that the safety and security of UNAMIR personnel were to be jeopardized, I would immediately reassess the situation and make appropriate recommendations to the Security Council. - 14.
+It is self-evident that the efforts by the international community to restore stability in Rwanda, both by halting the genocide and by securing a cease-fire, are directed to a resumption of the Arusha peace process.
+In this connection, as the Security Council is aware, my new Special Representative for Parada, Mr. Shaharyar H. Rhan, plans to take up his assignment shortly. - 15.
+I should be grateful if you would bring the contents of the present letter to the attention of the members of the Security Council.